danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Related Work

-The compute autoscale relies on Service Fabric's autoscale feature whereas database autoscale uses Cosmos DB's built-in autoscale feature.
-In addition, some Azure portal UI change and integration with the resource provider are required.
+The autoscale feature is an improvement over the manual process.

 ## What is Being Proposed?